Birmingham Gay Village: Queer Street

 Previously known as Purple Bar & Lounge, it opened on 27 September 2010 and closed on 18 August 2012 after a take-over by GB Holdings, the owner of the Nightingale.
 It reopened later on 27 September 2012 as Queer Street after it was refurbished.
-Queer Street is to operate as a "feeder" bar for the Nightingale, attracting and entertaining customers which the Nightingale wouldn't until later in the night when it opens its doors.
+Queer Street is to operate as a "feeder" bar for the Nightingale, attracting and entertaining customers which the Nightingale would not until later in the night when it opens its doors.

 In March 2013, Queer Street announced it was being sued by Nigel Martin-Smith, the former manager of Take That, on behalf of his bar, QUEER, in Manchester.
 Smith claimed ownership of the word "queer", its usage nationally, and that his brand was being "tarnished and diluted" by the deceptively named Queer Street.
 Andrew Norris, representing Queer Street, countered: "The only element common to the name and logo of both bars is the word Queer...Queer is commonly and colloquially understood as describing someone who is gay, thus Queer in these circumstances has a descriptive meaning."
 Queer Street closed down in late 2013.

 The Village Inn

 One of the oldest hostelries in the gay village.
 Came under new management in April 2008 and was refurbished immediately with the work completed by 22 May 2008.
 The official Village Inn website states that there is a late-night bar, called The Village Underground, open until the early hours, during the weekend.
+It was announced in September 2024 that the bar will move to new premises in 2025.